 To help you prepare for what lies ahead, we’ve compiled a few articles that look at trends in change management.

-In Korn Ferry’s 2022 evaluation of the future of work trends, the first of seven trends is reinvention, what they coin as the flipside of disruptive change.
+In Korn Ferry’s 2022 evaluation of the future of work trends, the first of seven trends is reinvention, which they coin as the flipside of disruptive change.
 After what we’ve gone through, we’ve come out the other side working in new ways, being much more agile, flexible, collaborative, and innovative.
-They see the future as intentional change where organizations evaluate almost every aspect of work and the stakeholders they serve.
+They see the future as intentional change, where organizations evaluate almost every aspect of work and the stakeholders they serve.

 PwC’s survey of business leaders in 2022 uncovered a common theme to what leaders are focused on for growth - digital transformation.
 Organizational change isn’t slowing in the area of digital transformation, which is impacting almost everyone across an organization.
 From accelerating digital transformation initiatives already in progress to automating processes and investing in new technologies, amplifying digital capabilities is at the heart of many change initiatives in 2022 and beyond.

 It’s always better to be prepared than to be caught off guard.
 That’s why the best time to learn how to lead change is now.
-Niagara Institute’s Change Management program prepares all levels of leaders, from executives to first-line managers, with the knowledge and skills in change management, as well as, a fail-proof process for successfully leading and implementing change in their organizations.
+Niagara Institute’s Change Management program prepares all levels of leaders, from executives to first-line managers, with the knowledge and skills in change management, as well as a fail-proof process for successfully leading and implementing change in their organizations.